adamjasionowicz/Flourish/README.md

 The entry point of the application is the ASP.NET Core web project.
 This includes its configuration system, which uses `appsettings.json` plus environment variables, and is configured in `Startup.cs`.
 The project delegates to the `Infrastructure` project to wire up its services using Autofac.

+The web project contains multiple sandbox examples: MVC, API, Endpoints, ClientApp.
+This is soley for the purpose of the playground as you would not typically implement multiple entry point types in one solution.

 ## The Test Projects

 In terms of dependencies, there are three worth noting: